DISPATCH -- Decentralized Informed Spatial Planning and Assignment of Tasks for Cooperative Heterogeneous Agents: Background and Related Work

 \section{Background and Related Work}

-Fairness in multi-agent systems was initially studied under planner-driven optimization, where a single controller allocates resources to maximize social welfare~\cite{chen2021welfare, ranjan2025fairness}.
+In multi-agent settings, fairness was studied under planner-driven optimization, where a single controller allocates resources to maximize social welfare~\cite{chen2021welfare}.
 Lan and Chiang~\cite{lan2010axiomatic} established an axiomatic foundation for fairness through $\alpha$-fairness and proportional fairness, framing it as a welfare-maximization problem.
-Market-based formulations such as the Fisher market~\cite{fisher1892mathematical} and the Eisenberg--Gale (EG) program~\cite{eisenberg1959eg} later introduced equilibrium mechanisms that guarantee Pareto efficiency and envy-freeness under budget constraints~\cite{budish2011coursealloc,chaudhury2024chores}, but these frameworks assumed complete global information and static environments.
+Market-based formulations such as the Fisher market~\cite{fisher1892mathematical} and the Eisenberg--Gale (EG) program~\cite{eisenberg1959eg} later introduced equilibrium mechanisms that guarantee Pareto efficiency and envy-freeness under budget constraints~\cite{budish2011coursealloc,chaudhury2024chores}.
+More recently, Kumar and Yeoh proposed DECAF~\cite{kumar2025decaf}, which uses DDQN to learn centralized allocation policies that trade off total utility and long-term fairness under multiple fairness objectives.
 To address temporal and spatial heterogeneity, Amador et al.~\cite{amador2014dynamic} proposed a Fisher-market-inspired algorithm (FMC-TA) that produces dynamic Pareto-efficient assignments incorporating travel costs.
-Building on this foundation, Amador and Zivan~\cite{10.5555/3091125.3091278} introduced \textit{FMC\_TA+}, which extends the market-clearing formulation to concave personal utilities and heterogeneous agent skills.
+Building on this foundation, Amador and Zivan~\cite{cooperative_task_alloc} introduced \textit{FMC\_TA+}, which extends the market-clearing formulation to concave personal utilities and heterogeneous agent skills.
 Their results showed that slight concavity encourages cooperative task execution among diverse agents while maintaining Pareto-optimal and envy-free equilibria.
+Zhang and Shah~\cite{zhang2014fairness} introduced a regularized max--min fairness criterion for factored multi-agent MDPs, linking fairness and efficiency, though their formulation assumes centralized control and full observability.However, the aforementioned frameworks assumed complete global information.
 More recently, Jalota and Ye~\cite{jalota2024stochastic} generalized EG and Fisher markets to stochastic and online environments through adaptive pricing updates, ensuring near-optimal efficiency and bounded regret.
+Zimmer et al.~\cite{zimmer2021} propose a decentralized cooperative MARL framework that balances efficiency and equity by optimizing a social welfare function, enabling inequality-sensitive objectives such as max--min and generalized Gini--based fairness.
 These advances mark a shift from static, centralized equilibria toward dynamic and sequential decision-making, where fairness must emerge through local interactions and learning rather than global coordination.